Projects

 • Justify your workplace expenses and budget allocations

-Workplace Densities
+Workplace densities

 Workplace densities refer to the average floorspace (in sq ft or m2) per full-time member of staff.
 Most governments actually have average workplace density recommendations and these do vary, however we recommend making your own target range.
 This means each of your offices have a number metric to be measured against and ensure operational safety, comfort and consistency across your team.